leondutoit/pg-need-to-know/docs/2-an-example-using-the-http-api.md

 }
 ```

-Note that one can add members based on metadata values, naming them directly, or as documented in the api refernce, by adding everyone to a group.
+Note the different methods for adding group members.
+A complete reference can be found in the api docs.

 ## Analyse data